cal-itp/data-infra/warehouse/models/mart/gtfs_quality/fct_daily_guideline_checks.md

 Each row represents a date/organization/service/feed/guideline/check combination, with pass/fail information indicating whether that entity complied with that check on that date.
-Entities in this table are considered `assessed` for guidlines purposes, meaning:
+Entities in this table are considered `assessed` for guidelines purposes, meaning:

 * Organizations in this table have a `reporting_category` of `Core` or `Other Public Transit`
 * The organization manages at least one service that is currently operating and has at least some fixed-route service